eugene-kamenev/wicket-groovy-DSL/README.md

                 item.label 'department', new PropertyModel(item.model, 'department.title')
             }
             bookmarkLink('addPerson', AddPersonPage)
-            this << listView
+            this + listView
         }
 ```
 ##Thanks

-Thanks to great Groovy Community, and especially to Andrey Bloschetsov.
+### - to great Groovy Community, and especially to Andrey Bloschetsov.
-Also thanks to Martin Dashorst, for providing post about this project at http://wicketinaction.com
+### - to Martin Dashorst, for post about this project at http://wicketinaction.com
+### - to Martin Grigorov, for providing comments and suggestions, making this project better

 ##Development
 DSL is not complete, it is just the attempt to show you the concept.